- Mammogram basics

 - Understanding your mammogram report

 - What are the limitations of mammograms?

-- Experimental and other breast imaging methods
+- Experimental breast imaging tests

-What to expect when you have a mammogram
+What to expect when getting a screening mammogram

 - A technologist will position your breasts for the mammogram.
 You and the technologist are the only ones in the room during the mammogram.

 - To get a high-quality picture, your breast must be flattened.
 The technologist places your breast on the machine’s plate.
 The plastic upper plate is lowered to compress your breast for a few seconds while the technologist takes a picture.

 - The whole procedure takes about 20 minutes.
 The actual breast compression only lasts a few seconds.

 - You might feel some discomfort when your breasts are compressed, and for some women it can be painful.
 Tell the technologist if it hurts.

 - Two views of each breast are taken for a screening mammogram.
 But for some women, such as those with breast implants or large breasts, more pictures may be needed.